sachinm001/PaaS-Serverless-Arch/Hands-on lab/04-Monitor-Your-Azure-Functions-with-Application-Insights.md

-# Exercise 4: Monitor your functions with Application Insights
+# Exercise 4: Monitor your Functions with Application Insights

 **Duration**: 15 minutes